 I wish somebody told me the truth while I was still preparing for birth about how hard breastfeeding really is.
 That I have to research more information about it.
-That I have to be prepared to adjust my expectations, because during the first couple of weeks of nursing your nipples are a big sore mess.
+That I have to be prepared to adjust my expectations because during the first couple of weeks of nursing your nipples are a big sore mess.
 That I will have to work with low milk supply and fight for my lactation to be well established.
 That breastfeeding around the clock is absolutely normal and that cluster feedings actually lay a solid foundation for successful and long-term lactation in the future.
-That my baby won’t be hungry all the time, he will just want to be around mama and suck her breast to feel safe and smoothly go through this transitional period from getting out of the womb to getting used to new life conditions of the world we live in.
-That the forth trimester phenomenon (why your baby is only happy in your arms) is not a myth…
+That my baby won’t be hungry all the time, he will just want to be around mama and suck her breast to feel safe and smoothly go through this transitional period from getting out of the womb to getting used to new living conditions of the world we live in.
+That the

 I wish somebody told me the truth about many many things that were waiting for me after delivering my baby.
 But the reality is, nobody really talks about them.
 Nobody shares this kind of information on prenatal classes.
 And, most likely, you won’t read about this in most books.
 That’s unfortunate!